Virginia Court Records

 How to Find Juvenile Records in Virginia

-Juvenile records range from records of adoptions, arrests, court proceedings and case files, incarceration records, to social services.
-Keep in mind that juvenile records are not easily accessible like every other public record.
-A visit to any of these custodian agencies will provide information about how to access a juvenile record.
-Unless the requester belongs to the eligibility bracket, he or she must get a court or executive order to access these records.
+Generally, unless applicants belong to the eligibility bracket, requesters typically require a court or executive order to access these records.
 Records of all court proceedings pertaining to a juvenile, for example, are available at the office of the Clerk of Court for the Juvenile and Domestic Relations District Court.
 This includes civil and criminal juvenile records, adoption cases, and custody information.
-Use the Virginia Judicial System Directory to locate the court of interest.
-Arrest records available are the law enforcement agency responsible for the arrest of a juvenile.
+The Virginia Judicial System Directory can be used to locate the court of interest.
+Arrest records are available from the law enforcement agency responsible for the arrest of a juvenile..
 Rap sheets are generated by the Virginia state police.
 The Department of Juvenile Justice generates and maintains records of juveniles taken into custody or detention.
-It is important to have the basic identifying information for the record such as the case file number or ID, docket numbers if any, the names of the juvenile involved.
-Also have ready a proof of eligibility to access the juvenile record.
+It is important to have the basic identifying information for the record such as the case file number or ID, docket numbers if any, the names of the juveniles involved.
+Also, it may be necessary to provide proof of eligibility to access the juvenile record.

 Can You Look Up Virginia Juvenile Records Online?